-- 1.2 Design Guidance Suite (continued) - (a) These Guidelines and the other relevant documents in the Design Guidance suite should be read in conjunction with - The Brief, - The current DoES Design Team Procedures and - All other DoES Technical Guidance Documents published on the Department's web-site. - Always check the Department's web-site for the most up-to-date version. - (b) In applying these guidelines to projects, clients and design teams will be obliged to comply in full with the current Design Team Procedures, DoES Technical Guidance Documents and other guidance issued by the Department, except as stated in 1.4 Application below. - (c) The above Suite of Design Guidance documents replace all previous Design Guidelines both Primary and Post Primary - 1.3 Design Team Procedures (a) The Design Team Procedures [DTPs] set out the scope of service for all consultants individually and collectively for all projects stating the requirements and principles for each stage of the design and construction process starting with Preliminary Design, and proceeding through the design stages to Tender Documents, obtaining tenders, Construction and Final Account. - (b) The DTPs apply to all construction projects funded in part or in total by the Department of Education & Science unless otherwise directed by the Department in writing. - 1.4 Application (a) These guidelines on School Design (Primary and Post-primary) apply to all Primary and Post-primary construction projects funded in part or in total by the Department of Education & Science (unless otherwise directed by the Department in writing) where a decision to commence architectural design and planning has been confirmed in writing by the Planning and Building Unit.
+1.2 Design Guidance Suite (continued)

+- (a) These Guidelines and the other relevant documents in the Design Guidance suite should be read in conjunction with - The Brief. - The current DoES Design Team Procedures and - All other DoES Technical Guidance Documents published on the Department's web-site. - ❖ Always check the Department's web-site for the most up-to-date version. - (b) In applying these guidelines to projects, clients and design teams will be obliged to comply in full with the current Design Team Procedures, DoES Technical Guidance Documents and other guidance issued by the Department, except as stated in 1.4 Application below. - (c) The above Suite of Design Guidance documents replace all previous Design Guidelines both Primary and Post Primary.

+1.3 Design Team (a) Procedures

+- (a) The Design Team Procedures [DTPs] set out the scope of service for all consultants individually and collectively for all projects stating the requirements and principles for each stage of the design and construction process starting with Preliminary Design, and proceeding through the design stages to Tender Documents, obtaining tenders, Construction and Final Account. - (b) The DTPs apply to all construction projects funded in part or in total by the Department of Education and Skills unless otherwise directed by the Department in writing.